webgptorg/promptbook/README.md

 In all of these situations, but especially in 3., the **✨ Promptbook can make your life waaaaaaaaaay easier**.

 -   [**Separates concerns**](https://github.com/webgptorg/promptbook/discussions/32) between prompt-engineer and programmer, between code files and prompt files, and between prompts and their execution logic.
+For this purpose, it introduces a new language called [the **💙 Book**](https://github.com/webgptorg/book).
--   Establishes a [**common format `.ptbk.md`**](https://github.com/webgptorg/promptbook/discussions/85) that can be used to describe your prompt business logic without having to write code or deal with the technicalities of LLMs.
+-   Book allows you to **focus on the business** logic without having to write code or deal with the technicalities of LLMs.
--   **Forget** about **low-level details** like choosing the right model, tokens, context size, temperature, top-k, top-p, or kernel sampling. **Just write your intent** and [**persona**](https://github.com/webgptorg/promptbook/discussions/22) who should be responsible for the task and let the library do the rest.
+-   **Forget** about **low-level details** like choosing the right model, tokens, context size, `temperature`, `top-k`, `top-p`, or kernel sampling. **Just write your intent** and [**persona**](https://github.com/webgptorg/promptbook/discussions/22) who should be responsible for the task and let the library do the rest.
--   Has built-in **orchestration** of [pipeline](https://github.com/webgptorg/promptbook/discussions/64) execution and many tools to make the process easier, more reliable, and more efficient, such as caching, [compilation+preparation](https://github.com/webgptorg/promptbook/discussions/78), [just-in-time fine-tuning](https://github.com/webgptorg/promptbook/discussions/33), [expectation-aware generation](https://github.com/webgptorg/promptbook/discussions/37), [agent adversary expectations](https://github.com/webgptorg/promptbook/discussions/39), and more.
+-   We have built-in **orchestration** of [pipeline](https://github.com/webgptorg/promptbook/discussions/64) execution and many tools to make the process easier, more reliable, and more efficient, such as caching, [compilation+preparation](https://github.com/webgptorg/promptbook/discussions/78), [just-in-time fine-tuning](https://github.com/webgptorg/promptbook/discussions/33), [expectation-aware generation](https://github.com/webgptorg/promptbook/discussions/37), [agent adversary expectations](https://github.com/webgptorg/promptbook/discussions/39), and more.
 -   Sometimes even the best prompts with the best framework like Promptbook `:)` can't avoid the problems.
 In this case, the library has built-in **[anomaly detection](https://github.com/webgptorg/promptbook/discussions/40) and logging** to help you find and fix the problems.
--   Promptbook has built in versioning.
+-   Versioning is build in.
 You can test multiple **A/B versions** of pipelines and see which one works best.
--   Promptbook is designed to do [**RAG** (Retrieval-Augmented Generation)](https://github.com/webgptorg/promptbook/discussions/41) and other advanced techniques.
+-   Promptbook is designed to use [**RAG** (Retrieval-Augmented Generation)](https://github.com/webgptorg/promptbook/discussions/41) and other advanced techniques to bring the context of your business to generic LLM.
 You can use **knowledge** to improve the quality of the output.

 <!--
 TODO: [main] !!!